ritikaslaptop/ritikaslaptop/README.md

 ## About Me

-- 🌱 Currently charting the uncharted waters of: Artificial Intelligence and Machine Learning,Python Automation and Microcontrollers
+- 🌱 Currently charting the uncharted waters of: Python Automation,Tree Algorithms,JavaScript supersets!
 - 💬 Feel free to inquire about: Python,C++,HTML,CSS and SQL projects (might as well team up for some!)

 ## Skills of the Trade